-The Skyline Trail is the newest trail in Big Bear Lake and I tell you it's something Big Bear has needed for some time.
-It’s a trail that can easily be called a destination trail.
+The Skyline Trail is the newest addition to Big Bear Lake's official trail system and can easily be called a destination trail.

-The one thing I remember about the trail is I didn't want to stop riding.
-The problem was I got a late start and after 3 miles or so I realized the sun was sinking fast.
-However, every time I tried to stop and turn back I could see the trail snake into a distance and it looked too darn appealing not to keep riding.
-So sure enough I kept pedaling to experience more of the trail.
+The one thing I remember about the trail is that I didn't want to stop riding.
 I ended up riding a little over four miles, but I really wanted more.
 It was hard to stop, but the sun finally did set, and I only had an ounce of twilight to get back to my truck.
 I look forward to riding the entire 16 miles up and back soon.

-What I like about Skyline Trail it's a tight single track with solid compact dirt most of the way.
-I was amazed at how silky smooth the dirt really is.
-There are only a couple spots with rocky terrain, which is easy to navigate through.
+What I like about Skyline is that it's a tight single track with solid compact dirt most of the way.
+I was amazed at how silky smooth the dirt really was.
+There are only a couple spots with rocky terrain, which are easy to navigate through.
 The turns are well developed, and there is an abundance of twisty turns throughout.

-The trail really made me work, but that’s what makes it so fun.
-During the ride I found myself constantly looking ahead to see where the next turn ends and where the next one begins.
-It was left to the right, then back to the left and so on.
-There were quite a few turns, and all unique to one another.
-There were some easy to-do berms and some stumps for jumping.
-My favorite feature was one portion offered a dozen whoop dee-doos.
-At one point during my ride trail I shouted out "I LOVE THIS TRAIL!"
-The entire time I was riding up and down the terrain with an ear to ear smile.
+The trail really made me work, but that’s what made it so fun.
+During the ride I found myself constantly looking ahead to see where the next turn ended and where the next one began.
+It was left to right, then back to the left and so on.
+There were quite a few turns, and all unique from one another.
+There were some easy-to-do berms and some stumps for jumping.
+My favorite feature was a portion that offered a dozen whoop dee-doos.
+At one point during my ride trail I shouted "I LOVE THIS TRAIL!"
+The entire time I was riding up and down the terrain with an ear-to-ear smile.
 It was such a hoot!
-I can imagine this is what it must feel like if the PCT trail was open to mountain biking.

-The trailhead is easy to access too.
-There are three ways to get to the trailhead, which is at the intersection of US Forest Service Roads 2N10 and 2N06, just on the backside of Snow Summit.
-The way I got to the trail is I drove my truck up 2N10, which can be accessed from Club View Drive next to Bear Mountain.
-Another way is to ride a bike up the same way from Club View Drive, or ride a bike from the Pine Knot trail (1E01), which can be accessed from Mill Creek Road on the west end of Big Bear Lake.
-Of course one of the easiest and most convenient ways to access the trail is to take the Scenic Sky Chair to the top of Snow Summit and ride down to the trailhead.
+The trailhead - intersection of US Forest Service Road 2N10 and 2N06 - is easy to access and there are three ways to get there.
+I drove my truck up 2N10, which can be accessed from Club View Drive near Bear Mountain.
+A second way is to ride your bike up the same route from Club View Drive or from the Pine Knot Trail (1E01), accessed from Aspen Glen Picnic Area.
+The easiest and most convenient way to access the trail is to take the Scenic Sky Chair to the top of Snow Summit and ride down to the trailhead.